 The structure tree is a useful projection of the model.
 The icons you see in the tree are predefined and represent the type of item.
 The structure tree can be configured to show or hide certain items, either by choosing a globally predefined setting for your view or by modifying it to fit your needs for the moment.
 This gives you the flexibility to either focus specifically on what you are working on without a lot of other noise or to expand and see relationships as needed.

 An example item structure is illustrated below and a brief description of items and parts will help you understand the structure.
 A car has four wheels and the relationship between the car and each wheel is unique.
 This relationship is called a part in SystemWeaver.
-Items can also be parts.
-For example, a wheel is an item just as the car is an item, yet the wheels are a part of the car.
+Items can also be spoken of as being parts.
+For example, a wheel is an item just as a car is an item, yet the wheels are parts of the car.

 In the structure tree view, the above structure would appear like this (disregard the specific icons seen here):